sogaiu/janet-subprocess-notes/doc/os_proc-wait.md

 Should not be called twice on the same process.

+> not sure what this means, but also for website docs?

 If cancelled with an error(?), it still finishes in the background.

+> how was the first sentence below arrived at?

 The process is not cleaned up by the operating system until after `os/proc-wait` finishes.
 Thus, if `os/proc-wait` is not called, a